Ecosia: Business model

-The company uses renewable energy to power its servers and invests its profits in tree-planting projects, aiming to absorb more CO_{2} than it emits.
+The company uses renewable energy to power its servers and invests in other climate initiatives, aiming to absorb more CO_{2} than it emits.

 In October 2018, founder Christian Kroll announced he had given some of his shares to the Purpose Foundation.
 As a result, Kroll and Ecosia co-owner Tim Schumacher gave up their right to sell Ecosia or take any profits out of the company.

-Ecosia is also transparent about their financial status as their financial reports are readily available online on their website.

-In 2022, Ecosia stated that it earns "a few cents" on every click of an ad, as well as a portion of the price of a purchase made through an affiliate link.

 Partnerships

 Microsoft

 Ecosia has a long-standing relationship with Microsoft to keep its investment in infrastructure small, through the use of Bing's existing implementation and an ad revenue sharing agreement.

 TreeCard

 In October 2020, Ecosia announced it had bought a 20% stake in the debit card company TreeCard.
 Cards produced by TreeCard are made of British cherry wood instead of the customary plastics found in most other debit cards.
 It planned to launch a new debit card in 2021, in partnership with Mastercard.
 Ecosia intended to send 80% of its profits from the card to global reforestation projects.